ninakali/ninakali.github.io/notes/iseeidraw/index.md

 To me, this has been a half-truth and a minor disappointment.
 It is true that my upside-down copies ended up looking better than I could've managed a regular copy.
 It is also true that the proportions of the drawings were very off!

 Turns out that drawing on a horizontal surface does weird things to our perception of sizes and proportions!
 The far side of the image ends up being far further from our eyes than we expect, and the image we copy ends up stretched.
 I got myself a tilted plywood **easel**, and that countered this "stretching" considerably.

+> Note: it doesn't have to be an easel, a chopping board or a large book would do if you only use standard printer paper.

 ## The image plane